GustavoLGregorio/particles-js/README.md

 ## Features

 - **JSDoc documentation** — methods and properties are well documented for a better use
+- **TypeScript support** — supports type imports
 - **Configurable systems** — control every property via simple JSON-like configs.
 - **Dynamic colors** — supports arrays of color values or gradients.
 - **Curvature motion** — add natural or chaotic motion through curve parameters.
 - **Event listeners** — trigger resets, spawns, and effects using keyboard or external events.
 - **Persistent storage** — save and restore spawners/targets using `sessionStorage` or `localStorage`.
-- **Ease download of storage points** — save targets and spawners points direct into a `json` file for future use
+- **Ease download of storage points** — save targets and spawners points direct into a JSON file for future use
 - **Lightweight** — zero dependencies, runs directly in the browser.

 ## Installation